Updated June 29, 2020

 First Nations is passing through 100% of donations to the COVID-19 Emergency Response Fund without any agency cost.
 The entire amount of any donations and grants received from foundations will reach Native communities directly.
 Donate here!

-So far, $1,083,000 in immediate and swift emergency funds have been awarded to 71 select Native nations and Native-led organizations to support human services, response and relief efforts.
+So far, $1,184,000 in immediate and swift emergency funds have been awarded to 81 select Native nations and Native-led organizations (including in Alaska and Hawaii) to support human services, response and relief efforts.
 See a list of them below.

 First Nations has also coordinated the donation of over 21,000 gallons of water and over 14,000 pounds of USDA-certified meat, and we helped coordinate PPE donations directly to Indian communities.
 See the full list of food and supply donation partners here.